Up to 50% off sofas & mattresses — limited‑time deals.

 • evening lamp light

-• overhead lights (if you use them)
+• overhead lights, if you actually use them

 Step 4: Make sure the sofa color supports the room’s function